RunatK/RunatK/README.md

   <li>Find a team to participate in hackathons</li>
 </ul>
 <hr />
-<p3>💬 If you want to try to work with me in any competition, then write to the mail indicated on the page</p3>
+<strong>💬 If you want to try to work with me in any competition, then write to the mail indicated on the page.</strong>
 <!--
 **RunatK/RunatK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.